See also our post on How to measure boule to jack.

 Most long tapes available in the USA are marked on both sides of the tape— one side is marked in feet and inches the other side is marked in meters and centimeters.
-If you shop for long tapes on amazon.com, search for 10m (33ft) fiberglass tapes or 100ft fiberglass tapes.
-A 100ft tape is three times as long as a 10m tape, so it will probably be slghtly bigger, heavier, and more expensive.
-But it may be more useful if (for example) you want to lay out a 15-meter-long piste, or you have some use for it off of the petanque terrain.
+20m tapes don’t seem to be significantly more expensive than 10m tapes.
+A 20m tape will of course be slightly bigger and heavier than a 10m tape, but it may be more useful, for example, if you want to lay out a 15-meter-long piste, or if you have a use for it off of the petanque terrain).

 Three long tape measures that I’ve found on amazon.com that look interesting are:

 - KSEIBI 302910 Long Fiberglass Tape Measure Double Face Printing Inch/Metric for Construction Work (60ft / 20m)

 - uxcell 20M x 13mm Metric Retractable Fiberglass Measuring Tape Ruler Yellow

 - WORKPRO Long Tape Measure 100Ft/30m Fiberglass Measuring Rule Double-Sided Scale of SAE and Metric Tape Ruler At 30m it is probably longer than you need and heavier than you might want, but the price is good and the reviews are very positive.